 - IRS site to see what the next steps you will have to take

-After you have done your research you will want to create a business checking account.
+After your research, you will want to create a business checking account.

 How To Build A Website

-Now that you have finished all of the tedious work let’s have fun and start building your online art gallery.
+Now that you have finished all the tedious work, let’s have fun and start building your online art gallery.

 Your online art gallery will be the place where people can view and purchase your artwork